 In addition to earning interest on loans and investment securities, we earn income through fees and other expenses we charge to the customer.
 The various components of other income and other expenses are described in the following discussion.
-The discussion and analysis also identifies significant factors that have affected our financial position and operating results for the year ended as of December 31, 2020 as compared to December 31, 2019 and our operating results for 2019 compared to 2018, and should be read in conjunction with the consolidated financial statements and the related notes included in this report.
+The discussion and analysis also identifies significant factors that have affected our financial position and operating results as of and for the year ended December 31, 2021 as compared to December 31, 2020 and our operating results for 2020 compared to 2019, and should be read in conjunction with the consolidated financial statements and the related notes included in this report.
 In addition, a number of tables have been included to assist in the discussion.